tpg/deadbolt/README.md

 $canEdit = $user->permissions()->has('articles.edit');
 ```

-The `HasPermissions` trait is optional and there is no requirement for you to use it instead of using the `Permissions` facade directly.
+The `HasPermissions` trait is optional and there is no requirement for you to use it instead of using the `Deadbolt` facade directly.
 Either way is correct and you can choose whichever feels better.

 ## Laravel Policies